acfriday/caesar-cipher-python/README.md

 #### Outputs

-A tuple containing two dictionaries: encoding and decoding, containing the mappings for encoding and decoding Caesar cipher respectively.
+Two dictionaries: encoding and decoding, containing the mappings for encoding and decoding Caesar cipher respectively.

-* Encoding (dict): A dictionary mapping each letter of the alphabet to its substituted letter based on the provided character shift.
+* encoding (dict): A dictionary mapping each letter of the alphabet to its substituted letter based on the provided character shift.
-* Decoding (dict): A dictionary mapping each substituted letter back to its original letter.
+* decoding (dict): A dictionary mapping each substituted letter back to its original letter.

 #### Usage Example